ankane/ahoy_email/README.md

 ### UTM Parameters

-UTM parameters are added to each link if they don’t already exist.
+UTM parameters are added to links if they don’t already exist.

 The defaults are: